GoogleCloudPlatform/magic-modules/docs/content/docs/how-to/update-handwritten-documentation.md

 weight: 24
 ---

-# Update existing documentation for a handwritten resource or datasource
+# Update handwritten provider documentation (for handwritten resource or datasource)

 {{< hint info >}}
 **Note:** If you want to find information about documentation for a generated resource, look at the [Documentation](#documentation) page instead.
 The information on this page will not be relevant for resources that have generated documentation.